-9. Once an estimate for all the quoted items has been entered, you can proceed to answer questions from your client on the Q&A tab.
+8. Once the budet/fee is entered, you can proceed to answer questions from your client on the Q&A tab.

-At the top of the proposal, click on the Q&A or click Next Step.
+At the top of the proposal, click on the Q&A and click Edit Q&A.

 On the Q&A tab, you will see the questions that your client is requesting answers to.
 The answers are formatted based on the type of question.
 Answer all the questions.